CollaboraOnline/CollaboraOnline.github.io/content/post/easyhacks.md

 Switch the UI to using Notebookbar (in loolwsd.xml).

-The style panel in notebookbar can de bone more more dynamic if we apply style (show selected) with js/css (of cousrse the remaining things can be kept untouched just overlap it with css).
+The style panel in notebookbar can de bone more more dynamic if we apply style (show selected) with JS/CSS (of cousrse the remaining things can be kept untouched just overlap it with CSS).
 Style is applied to text almost instantly but in notebookbar it takes a few seconds to appear.

 #### Debugging of postMessage

-In debug mode it would be nice to have incoming and outgoing postMessage contents written into browser console.
+In debug mode, it would be nice to have incoming and outgoing `postMessage` contents written into browser console.

-Interested one can grep for "console.log2" in the loleaflet/ code to find out how it's done for messages in existing debug mode.
+Interested one can grep for "`console.log2`" in the loleaflet/ code to find out how it's done for messages in existing debug mode.

-Debug mode is accessible with : ctrl + alt + shift + d
+Debug mode is accessible with: Ctrl + Alt + Shift + d

 #### Indication in the Admin console when the daemon shuts down

-While wsd is running, open the admin console.
+While wsd is running, open the Admin console.
 Now Ctrl + C to stop the wsd process.
-The admin console should show the user that Online was shut down.
+The Admin console should show the user that Online was shut down.
-Worse, when the wsd is restarted, the admin-console screen is not updated accordingly; it keeps showing the stale view from the previous launch.
+Worse, when the wsd is restarted, the Admin console screen is not updated accordingly; it keeps showing the stale view from the previous launch.

 An error box or the overlay saying that wsd has been shut down should be done